ishan-marikar/click-and-eat/README.md

 Final-Project
 =============

-Final Project for the HND in System and Software Development Diploma at ICBT
+Final Project of Group B for the HND in System and Software Development Diploma at ICBT.

+(not completed)